How do glycol beer systems work? Learn how the equipment works and why glycol systems are the most popular choice today.

 Glycol draft beer systems operate through a process which is accomplished through three components:

 - Draft beer tower

-The power pack, a commercial refrigeration unit, is the heart of the glycol system.
-The power pack is rather compact, as seen in the photo above, right.
+The power pack is a commercial refrigeration unit.
+It is the heart of the glycol system.
+The power pack is rather compact, as seen in the photo below.
 Don’t let this small package fool you.
-An individual power pack can have from one-three pumps and motors.
-The end-result is that a single, properly-sized power pack can manage up to three trunk lines, each up to 750’ in length and each capable of handling up to 24 beer products.
+An individual power pack can house one-three pumps and motors.
+A single, properly-sized power pack can manage up to three trunk lines, each up to 750’ in length, each capable of handling up to 24 beer products.
 In this plan, we’re showing the possibilities for three different opportunities for trunk lines in this particular building.

 Contact Us Today to Schedule Your Free Consultation!

 Need Help Completing Your Bar Plan?
 Contact Us Today!

 DISCLAIMER: The above video and description contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
 This helps support the channel and allows us to continue to make videos like this.
 Thank you for the support!